 Step Four: Build Experience

 Don't get trapped in a career you don't love.
 In Step 4 of the exploration process, you’ll start acquiring real-world experience in the field you’re most interested in.
-You’ve already researched careers with our IU Career Guides in Step 3, which means now you can focus on the opportunities that will accelerate your career planning—not interrupt it.
+You’ve already researched careers with our IU Career Guides in Step 3, which means now you can focus on the opportunities that will accelerate your career planning.

 Best of all, we classify the work you’ll do in this step as experiential learning—which means you can leverage it as marketable experience on your resume.

 Getting involved with any student organization can help you to gain experience and network with students who have similar interests and goals.
 Look for the Student Involvement Fair at the beginning of each semester to investigate a variety of options.
-Also, keep in mind that you can join a student organization any time of the year.
-Visit your career advisor, BeInvolved.indiana.edu, or the Get Experience section of the Career Guides to explore the various student groups on campus.
+Keep in mind that you can join a student organization any time of the year.

-Having an internship gives you an incredible advantage when it comes time to finding full-time work.
-Internships look amazing on your resume and they represent your ability to be a responsible employee.
-So….best advice is start your search for internships as early as your freshman year.
+Start your search for internships as early as your freshman year.
 Make the summer between your freshman and sophomore year count.
-Visit your career advisor to learn more about strategies for finding the perfect internship.
+Visit your career coach and the Student Employment website to learn more about strategies for finding the perfect internship.

-Service Learning is a component of some classes in which students provide service to the community, applying what you are learning in the classroom while also gaining real-world experience.
+Service Learning is a component of some classes, allowing students to help the community and apply what they are learning in the classroom and gain real-world experience.

-Service Learning combines academic theory with real-life experiences resulting in a broader and deeper understanding of classroom curriculum.
-It is an opportunity for students to gain firsthand experience with community and real-world needs.
-It is a vehicle to act on personal ideals and can be life-changing.
-Many students find that their service-learning courses help them form future career decisions.
 Many academic departments and schools include a service-learning component in their curriculum.
 When registering for classes look for service-learning courses and sections of courses that include a service-learning component.
-You can also visit your academic or career advisor to learn more.
+You can also visit your academic or career coach to learn more.